Rick Simpson's cannabis oil

 Alchimia is not responsible for the manufacture and use of this oil

 My process entails processing the vegetable matter twice with an efficient solvent such as pure naphtha, to extract all the available resin from the plant.
 Naphtha has proved to be a very efficient solvent to produce oil, and can be found sometimes as petroleum ether or light petroleum.
-The only solvents that I’ve tested are ether, alcohol and naphtha.
+The only solvents that I've tested are ether, alcohol and naphtha.
 Ether is my favourite, it is so efficient, but also very expensive and hard to find.
-I also think that ether suits best for closed distillation equipment, since it is very volatile and its vapours make it a dangerous substance to manipulate.
+I also think that ether suits best for closed distillation equipment since it is very volatile and its vapours make it a dangerous substance to manipulate.

 Alcohol is not as efficient as ether or naphtha because it is less selective, but it still works pretty well.
-It will dissolve more chlorophyll from the buds, what will result in a darker oil.
+It will dissolve more chlorophyll from the buds, which will result in a darker oil.
 For the best efficiency, a solvent must be 100% pure, and 100% pure alcohol is also expensive and hard to find.
 On the other hand, naphtha is relatively cheap and not very hard to find.
 Lots of paint shops offer naphtha for diluting paints, so it is a solvent truly easy to find and for this reason my personal favourite.

-All these solvents – including alcohol – are toxic, although if you follow these instructions the solvent wastes present in you oil will not be a problem at all.
+All these solvents - including alcohol - are toxic, although if you follow these instructions the solvent wastes present in your oil will not be a problem at all.
 Once extracted, the oil is left at room temperature to create a sort of grease.
 The final oil is, actually, highly non-toxic.
 Even if a small amount of solvent waste is present in the oil, this itself will neutralize any toxicity.

 From the beginning, the green vegetable matter must be completely dry.
 Place it into a deep container so the mix of solvent and oil will not overflow during the cleaning process.
 Once the container is full of buds, fill it up with solvent.
 Always ensure a well-ventilated, spark-free area, without any flame or hot element near (Do not smoke!!)
 Use a piece/stick of wood to crush the green matter, and add more solvent until the buds are completely soaked in it.
 Stir the mix with the wooden stick during approximately 3 minutes.
 Gently pour the mixture of solvent and oil into a clean container, leaving all the green matter in the first one so that it can be processed again.